Background mask

 School supplies

-In general kids lack supplies in schools.
+In general, kids lack supplies in schools.
 Notebooks, pencils, pens, rubbers, rulers, sharpeners are all in demand and fast to lose.
 Besides, some kids hardly ever see coloured pencils or colouring books, crayons, clay or paint.
-These would not be used in schools (!) but could benefit community centers or small NGOs working with kids.
+These would not be used in schools (!) but could benefit community centres or small NGOs working with kids.

 Toys